|

 fish, shellfish, frogs, toads, ducks, geese, and other aquatic

+creatures.
 Our ancient ancestors lived for countless generations in these

 circumstances.
 This environment fashioned our bodies, our naturally